SmartThings for Business: Your Practical Guide to Automation and Efficiency

 Best Practices for a Stable and Secure System

-4. Use Modes and Scenes Effectively: Don't just create a long list of individual automations.
-Use 'Modes' (e.g., Home, Away, Night, Vacation) to dictate the overall state of your environment.
-Then, condition your automations to run only in specific modes.
-For example, a smartthings lighting automation triggered by motion in the hallway should only run when the mode is 'Home' or 'Night', but not 'Away'.
-'Scenes' are also powerful tools.
-A Scene is a preset collection of device states (e.g., 'Movie Time' sets specific lights to 10% brightness, a certain color, and turns on the TV).
-You can then activate this entire Scene with a single tap or voice command, or use it as the 'Then' action in a more complex automation.
-[26]
+4. Master Modes and Scenes: Don't just create dozens of individual automations.
+Use 'Modes' (like Home, Away, Night) to set the overall state of your space.
+Then, tell your automations to only run in certain modes.
+For example, a smartthings lighting automation triggered by motion shouldn't run when the Mode is 'Away'.
+'Scenes' are your one-touch commands.
+My 'Focus' Scene sets my office lights to cool white and silences my smart speaker with a single tap.
+You can then trigger that whole Scene within a larger automation.

 Advanced Strategies and Business Tools